-SHLAA ref Site Name Site 482 Land East of Farrells Field, Yatton Keynell Accessibility The site is relatively well located to the local services and facilities by foot and cycling.
+SHLAA ref Site Name Site 482 Land East of Farrells Field, Yatton Keynell A Government Oil Pipeline crosses the site, and consideration would need to be given to safeguarding its route and the provision of maintenance access when devising a suitable layout for the site.
+Accessibility The site is relatively well located to the local services and facilities by foot and cycling.
 Vehicular access to the site can be achieved using Farrell Fields.
 Overall suitability The effects identified in relation to the development of this site are considered capable of mitigation.
 The issues regarding development of the site appear capable of mitigation with very little loss of developable area.
 The site could accommodate approximately 30 dwellings which would contribute towards meeting the overall indicative requirement for the Community Area Remainder.
 Step 2 Fit with area strategy The area vision refers to modest levels of development to meet local housing need and to support rural services and local employment opportunities at large villages in the area.
 WCS points to the need to avoid development that might harm the special qualities of the Cotswold AONB.
 This site is outside the designation.
 The delivery of approximately 30 dwellings would represent a moderate contribution towards meeting the overall indicative requirements for the area.
-Step 3 Large Village site fit with Core Policy Development of this site for approximate 30 dwellings would moderately expand the built up area.
+Step 3 Large Village site fit with Core Policy 1 Development of this site for approximate 30 dwellings would moderately expand the built up area.
 There is sufficient capacity at the primary school to accommodate this moderate level of growth.
 A Neighbourhood Plan is not being prepared; and there has been no recent survey of local housing needs.
 Step 4 Summary Development of approximately 1.3ha on this site would have the capacity of approximately 30 dwellings and would deliver a moderate and acceptable level of growth when considered within the context of the indicative housing requirements for the Community Area remainder.
 This site does have some adverse impacts however these can be mitigated and therefore the overall sustainability is considered to be moderate.